- Vitamin BT

 Carnitine is an endogenous cofactor in intermediary metabolism.
 Patients use this supplement to enhance physical performance and to treat fatigue and cachexia associated with carnitine deficiency caused by end-stage renal disease, cardiovascular disease, cancer, diabetes, chronic fatigue syndrome, and AIDS.
 Endogenous treatment is thought to enhance mitochondrial integrity and function.

-Carnitine facilitates the transport of long chain fatty acyl CoA esters across the inner mitochondrial membrane, facilitating beta-oxidation of fatty acids and acting as an intracellular energy reservoir of acetyl groups.
+Carnitine plays a role in the transport of long chain fatty acyl CoA esters across the inner mitochondrial membrane, facilitating beta-oxidation of fatty acids and acting as an intracellular energy reservoir of acetyl groups.
 In conditions of ischemia and carnitine deficiency, these acyl esters accumulate and cause deleterious effects, including inhibition of adenine nucleotide translocase, causing inhibition of ATP production (5).
 Carnitine modulates the ratio of CoA to CoA-SH, is involved in trapping acyl residues from peroxisomes and mitochondria, and stabilizes cellular membranes (6).
-Carnitine is a free radical scavenger and may take part in nuclear transcription.
+It is a free radical scavenger and may take part in nuclear transcription.

-High serum carnitine levels generally correlate with better functional capacity in clinical trials.
-Exogenous carnitine enhances mitochondrial function in several studies, thought due to an increase in fatty acid oxidation and conservation of glycogen or a decrease in levels of acetyl-CoA, which inhibits pyruvate dehydrogenase (1).
-In ischemic animal models, carnitine reduces loss of high-energy phosphates, enhances glucose oxidation, preserves myocardial carnitine stores, reduces accumulation of fatty acid esters, and enhances lactate extraction.
-Numerous studies report that carnitine supplementation improves cardiac performance in animal models of cardiomyopathy or ischemic insult, including improved myocardial metabolic patterns, reduced necrosis, diminished enzymatic infarct size, and preserved left ventricular function (8).
+High serum carnitine levels generally correlated with better functional capacity in clinical trials.
+Exogenous carnitine enhanced mitochondrial function in several studies, thought due to an increase in fatty acid oxidation and conservation of glycogen or a decrease in levels of acetyl-CoA, which inhibits pyruvate dehydrogenase (1).
+In ischemic animal models, carnitine reduced loss of high-energy phosphates, enhanced glucose oxidation, preserved myocardial carnitine stores, reduced accumulation of fatty acid esters, and enhanced lactate extraction.
+Numerous studies report that carnitine supplementation improved cardiac performance in animal models of cardiomyopathy or ischemic insult, including improved myocardial metabolic patterns, reduced necrosis, diminished enzymatic infarct size, and preserved left ventricular function (8).
 L-carnitine has been shown to inhibit cisplatin-induced injury of the kidney and small intestine in animal models (13).
 One study suggested that L-carnitine inhibits caspases and decreases levels of TNF-alpha (14).